A martingale approach to time-dependent and time-periodic linear response in Markov jump processes: Linear response of periodically driven Markov jump processes in the oscillatory steady state

-The perturbed process $(X_t^\l)_{t\geq 0}$ is then the Markov jump process with transition rates $g(\cdot, x,y)$ being \underline{periodic} on $\bbR$, bounded and measurable with period $T>0$ for any $x,y\in \cX$.
-As $\cX$ is finite, no explosion takes place.
+$g(\cdot, x,y)$ being \underline{periodic} on $\bbR$, bounded and measurable with period $T\in (0,+\infty)$ for any $x,y\in \cX$.
+As $\cX$ is finite and $g$ is bounded, no explosion takes place.
 Moreover, also the discrete--time Markov chain $(X_{n T}^\l)_{n\geq 0}$ is irreducible and therefore it admits a unique invariant distribution $\pi_\l$.
 Then the law of the perturbed process $(X_t^\l)_{t\geq 0}$ with initial distribution $\pi_\l$ (called \emph{oscillatory steady state}, shortly OSS) is left invariant by time translations which are multiples of $T$.
 It is simple to check that $\pi_\l$ is indeed the unique initial distribution leading to this type of invariance.
-In what follows we aim to investigate the linear response of mean observables and additive functionals on the time interval $[0,t]$ under $\bbP_{\pi_\l}$ (note that now the initial distribution changes with lambda).
+In what follows we aim to investigate the linear response of mean observables and additive functionals on the time interval $[0,t]$ under $\bbP_{\pi_\l}$ (note that now the initial distribution changes with $\lambda$).